JustinTHewitt/Implementing_Active_Directory/README.md

 Select "Dns Servers" then select "Custom" enter in the servers private IP and select "Save"
 ![hC6LUN0rPt](https://github.com/JustinTHewitt/Implementing_Active_Directory/assets/146316539/69f4a925-128d-4de7-ac63-1a3e97a6a540)

 Go a head and restart your windows 10 Vm (client-1).
+You are now set and can change and add new users as you need to.
+You are also able to change settings like who can acsess Remote Desktop and permisstions.